sguox002/leetcode/amazon.md

-Often seen: MS Sql, oracle, MySql, PostgreSql, SqLite, MariaDb primary key: used to represent a row foreign key: in associative table to connect the primary key to create relation
+Often seen: MS Sql, oracle, MySql, PostgreSql, SqLite, MariaDb primary key: used to represent a row foreign key: in associative table to connect the primary key to create relation query using SQL.

 Non-relational database.
-has no primary key, foreign key, row or cols. actually it is a storage model optimized for specific application often seen: MongoDB, Apache Cassandra, Redis, Couchbase and Apache HBase.
+has no primary key, foreign key, row or cols. actually it is a storage model optimized for specific application often seen: MongoDB, Apache Cassandra, Redis, Couchbase and Apache HBase. flexible format or no format, easy for horizontal scaling.
+- data structure like documents for example hashmap, graph, trie, quadtree, tree et al.
+- query is usually fast since it does not need to go to several tables.
+- ideal for dynamic, complex unstructured data.

+key-value store: hash-map or dictionary

 document data store:
 named string vs object data values  -> document (typically store in jason or xml, flexible format)

 column oriented data store:

-key-value store: hash-map or dictionary

 graph database: efficiently store relations between entities.